-As a homebound patient, Jill experimented with nearly every science-backed dietary strategy for autoimmunity, neuropathy, gut and microbiome health, gastroparesis, MCAD, chronic pain management and more.
-She also volunteered as a statistician to several POTS researchers (publications below), joined the Boards of Dysautonomia Support Network and Standing Up to POTS, became Research Advisor to the LDN Research Trust, founded PatientsCount.org, and presented at medical conferences about the connection between diet, gut health, the microbiome, and autoimmunity.
+As a homebound patient, Jill experimented with nearly every science-backed dietary strategy for autoimmunity, neuropathy, gut and microbiome health, gastroparesis, MCAS, chronic pain management, sleep and more.
+She also volunteered as a statistician to several POTS researchers (publications below), joined the Boards of Directors of Dysautonomia Support Network and Standing Up to POTS, became Research Advisor to the LDN Research Trust, founded PatientsCount.org, and presented at medical conferences about the connection between diet, gut health, the microbiome, and autoimmunity.
 After several years of research, trial and error, Jill is back on her feet and feeling good again…so long as she sticks to her wellness routine.

 Jill’s publications related to POTS, MCAS, EDS and SIBO: